ozum/pg-structure/README.md

 <a name="Table#columns"></a>
 ##table.columns([callback])
 Retrieves all columns in the table in an ordered list.
 If callback is provided, it is executed for each column.
 Callback is passed [Column](#Column) object as parameter.
-If no callback is provided, returns array of {@link Column} objects.
+If no callback is provided, returns array of [Column](#Column) objects.

 **Params**